Skip to main content

 - Periodically review the status of your Fellow's activities and give appropriate feedback.

 - Approve appropriate absences by your Fellow.

-- Make sure that ORAU is immediately informed if a stipend payment needs to be adjusted due to an adjusted schedule, an unpaid absence, or an early termination.
+- Make sure that ORISE is immediately informed if a stipend payment needs to be adjusted due to an adjusted schedule, an unpaid absence, or an early termination.

-- Immediately involve ORAU if your Fellow demonstrates an inability to function effectively within your environment.
+- Immediately involve ORISE if your Fellow demonstrates an inability to function effectively within your environment.

-- Immediately involve ORAU if any concerning incidents occur or if your Fellow registers a serious concern.
+- Immediately involve ORISE if any concerning incidents occur or if your Fellow registers a serious concern.

 Mentors should NOT:

 - Consider your Fellow an employee for any purpose.
 Fellows receive no salary or fringe benefits, but receive a stipend during their educational experience.

 - Consider your Fellow to be performing work.